404src/exocore/_articles/ccna-summary.md

 The functions of an AP can be split between the AP and a Wireless LAN Controller (WLC).

-Lightweight APs handle 'real-time' operations like transmitting/receiving RF traffic, encryption/decryption of traffic, sending out beacons/probes, etc
+**Lightweight APs** handle 'real-time' operations like **transmitting/receiving RF traffic, prioritizing packets, encryption/decryption of traffic, sending out beacons/probes**, etc
-- Other functions are carried out by a WLC, for example RF management, security/QoS management, client authentication, client association/roaming management, etc.
+- Other functions are carried out by a **WLC**, for example **RF management, security/QoS management, client load balancing, client authentication, client association/roaming management**, etc.
 - This is called split-MAC architecture.
 - The WLC is also used to centrally configure the lightweight APs.
 - The WLC can be located in the same subnet/VLAN as the lightweight APs it manages, or in a different subnet/VLAN.